jonnor/projects/music/braindump.md

 Wolfsheim - The Sparrows And The Nightingales.
 Arythmic repeating voice samples.
 Deine Lakaien - Reincarnation.
 Question+answer/repeat vocals.
 Diary of Dreams - Traumtaenzer.
 Somehow managing to make slow ballads dark...
+Diary of Dreams - Butterfly Dance.
+Minimal synth, but very driving guitar-like chords.
+Diary of Dreams - She And Her Darkness.
+Piano song with synth electronics layered.
+Dreamy vocals.
+Great use of two/three voice tracks, as well as orchestral unison.

 Post-punk